jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

 and it passes

-When the `datetime.datetime.strptime`_ :ref:`method<functions>` is given 2 strings_ as inputs - a timestamp and a pattern, it returns a `datetime.datetime`_ object based on the pattern provided.
+The `datetime.datetime.strptime`_ :ref:`method<functions>` takes 2 strings_ as inputs - a timestamp and a pattern, it returns a `datetime.datetime`_ object based on the pattern provided.
 The pattern provided is

 - ``%d`` for days
 - ``%m`` for months